The Society Store

 The marker is 11” wide x 17” high* and approximately ¾” minimal thickness.

 Individually packaged in a corrugated box that is well protected for shipping from Waterville, Ohio.
+When ordering, please provide a valid street address for shipping.
+Orders are shipped via FedEx and cannot be delivered to a post office box.

 Finished material is stone that will withstand temperatures throughout North America and Europe.
 (Crushed Indiana limestone, and Portland cement are the primary ingredients).
 Stone will be tinted white with a grey patina applied to highlight the detail in the sculpting.
 Total weight is 13.2 pounds.